Atul's Himachal Pradesh Trip with Thrillophilia

 Package Booked: Shimla Manali All Together | FREE Excursion to Manikaran

 Before the trip, Atul had some concerns as it was his first time travelling with Thrillophilia.
-Fifteen people across Shimla, Manali, Kasol, Dharamshala and Dalhousie in matching Innova Crystas and a sedan, with breakfast and dinner at every stop, sightseeing at each destination, small children on mountain roads in late December.
-That kind of trip needs to be thought through before the first vehicle leaves Kalka.
-Sunny, the destination expert who built the itinerary, had done that thinking.
+Fifteen people across Shimla, Manali, Kasol, Dharamshala and Dalhousie in matching Innova Crystas and a sedan, with breakfast and dinner at every stop, sightseeing at each destination, and small children on mountain roads in late December, can have a lot of variables.

 Three Days in Manali with Snow Views and Local Sightseeing

-The drive from Shimla to Manali via Kullu is the kind of route that earns its own section.
-The valley opens gradually, the Beas runs alongside the road for long stretches, and the group had accumulated a day's worth of scenery before they even checked in.
+The drive from Shimla to Manali via Kullu was the kind of route that earns its own section.
+The valley opened gradually; the Beas runs alongside the road for long stretches, and the group had accumulated a day's worth of scenery before they even checked in.
+None of the transfer time felt wasted when they were greeted with awe-inspiring landscapes at every turn.

 Day four was the Manali circuit, with Hadimba Temple, the Old Manali lanes, and Manu Temple.
 Day five included visits to Solang Valley, the Atal Tunnel and Sissu in Lahaul, one of the most awaited parts of the trip.
-The tunnel is over nine kilometres long and opens into a valley that looks nothing like the one you left behind.
-Solang in winter, with snow on the slopes above the cable car station, is exactly what families from the plains are hoping to find, and the three nights Thrillophilia had arranged around it kept the group fed, rested and on schedule throughout.
+The tunnel was over nine kilometres long and opened into a valley that changed its appearance entirely the deeper they went.
+Solang in winter, with snow on the slopes above the cable car station, is exactly what families from the plains are hoping to find, and the three nights the team had arranged around it kept the group fed, rested and on schedule throughout.

 Kasol and Dharamshala Added a Different Pace to the Journey